-We have audited the accompanying consolidated balance sheets of Matrix Service Company and subsidiaries (the "Company") as of June 30, 2013 and June 30, 2012, and the related consolidated statements of income, comprehensive income, changes in stockholders' equity, and cash flows for each of the three years in the period ended June 30, 2013.
+We have audited the accompanying consolidated balance sheets of Matrix Service Company and subsidiaries (the "Company") as of June 30, 2014 and June 30, 2013, and the related consolidated statements of income, comprehensive income, changes in stockholders' equity, and cash flows for each of the three years in the period ended June 30, 2014.
 Our audits also included the financial statement schedule listed in the Index at Item 15.
 These financial statements and financial statement schedule are the responsibility of the Company's management.
-Our responsibility is to express an opinion on the financial statement schedule based on our audits.
+Our responsibility is to express an opinion on the financial statements and the financial statement schedule based on our audits.